Aliases for NTAN1 Gene

 GeneCards Summary for NTAN1 Gene

 NTAN1 (N-Terminal Asparagine Amidase) is a Protein Coding gene.
-Diseases associated with NTAN1 include secondary progressive multiple sclerosis.
-GO annotations related to this gene include protein-N-terminal asparagine amidohydrolase activity.
+Diseases associated with NTAN1 include Diabetes Mellitus, Insulin-Dependent, 21 and Secondary Progressive Multiple Sclerosis.
+Gene Ontology (GO) annotations related to this gene include protein-N-terminal asparagine amidohydrolase activity.

-Side-chain deamidation of N-terminal asparagine residues to aspartate.
+N-terminal asparagine deamidase that mediates deamidation of N-terminal asparagine residues to aspartate.
 Required for the ubiquitin-dependent turnover of intracellular proteins that initiate with Met-Asn.
 These proteins are acetylated on the retained initiator methionine and can subsequently be modified by the removal of N-acetyl methionine by acylaminoacid hydrolase (AAH).
-Conversion of the resulting N-terminal asparagine to aspartate by PNAD renders the protein susceptible to arginylation, polyubiquitination and degradation as specified by the N-end rule.
+Conversion of the resulting N-terminal asparagine to aspartate by NTAN1/PNAD renders the protein susceptible to arginylation, polyubiquitination and degradation as specified by the N-end rule.
 This enzyme does not act on substrates with internal or C-terminal asparagines and does not act on glutamine residues in any position, nor on acetylated N-terminal peptidyl Asn.